-The continued deepening and geographic spread of armed conflict in Afghanistan keeps wreaking havocs amongst the population and is expected to leave over three million people in acute need of assistance in 2018.
+The continued deepening and geographic spread of armed conflict in Afghanistan keeps wreaking havocs amongst the population and is expected to leave over six million people in acute need of assistance in 2019.
 Host, long and recently displaced communities require assistance to meet their food needs, and to have access to water and sanitation facilities, as well as safe shelter and essential household items.
-In addition, the torn capacity of the government to provide its population with basic services and meaningful opportunities hinders the country’s development, leaving 39% of the population below the poverty line.
+In addition, the low capacity of the government to provide its population with basic services and meaningful opportunities hinders the country’s development, leaving 42% of the population below the poverty line.

 Multisector interventions in most remote and underserved areas